40 hours – On-site or Virtual with live certified trainer

 What will I achieve?

 - Learn the whole range of best practices for the processes required to transition new or changed IT services into the live environment with the smallest negative impact possible.

-- Get a comprehensive knowledge of service operation.
+- Get a comprehensive knowledge of service transition.

-- Be able to work in an IT operations or service desk environment applying ITIL best practices.
+- Be able to work in an IT service transition or change management environment applying ITIL best practices.

-- Learn the specific considerations involved in the implementation of each of the OSA processes.
+- Learn the specific considerations involved in the implementation of each of the RCV processes.

-- Learn the roles and responsibilities required to operate services that deliver the highest value to the business.
+- Learn the roles and responsibilities required to transition services preventing negative impact on the business.

 Who is this course for?